 Keep in mind that annotations are different than abstracts.
-An abstract is a summary of an entire article in the same order as the original, and they are typically found at the beginning of scholarly journal articles.
+An abstract is a summary of an entire article, and they are typically found at the beginning of scholarly journal articles.

-An annotation focuses on the topic that you are researching.
+An annotation is written by you and focuses on the topic that you are researching.
 Your main goal is to summarize resources as they relate to your topic.

 Your annotations should summarize the resource in your own words.
 Consider: